IsshikiHugh/LearningHumans/README.md

-# LearningHuman
+# LearningHumans

 This repository aims to provide code snippets and examples for common human motion utilities, for example, varies kinds of motion expression from skeletons to parameters models.
+You might think of this project as a simple starting tutorial rather than an advanced tutorial.

 > [!TIP]
 >
 > 👋 Welcome!
-As a newbie to this field, I'm not sure I can provide a comprehensive guide for this field.
+I hope this project will help you!
 >
-> 📖 But I think it's a good way to learn better by writing down what I've learned and I will try my best to make this project wonderful.
-So, if you find any mistakes (including typos) or have any suggestions, please feel free to open an issue or PR.
+> 📖 As a newbie to this field, I can't ensure a comprehensive guide here.
+But I think it's a good way to improve for the better through sharing what I've learned.
+I will try my best to improve this project.
+If you find any mistakes (anything) or have any suggestions, please feel free to open issues or PRs.
 Thanks!
 >
 > ✨ Things you will meet actually will be more complex then I present here.
-It's quite important for you to learn how to solve the specific problem you meet.
-For example, many researcher will use their own version of SMPL-like model instead to meet their specific needs.
+It's quite important for you to learn how to solve specific problems you meet.
+For instance, many researcher will use their own variation of SMPL model instead to meet their specific needs.

 ## Preparation